-- Use creative communication tools in our work with younger children and those who find it harder to communicate (e.g. children and young people with disabilities and Separated Migrant Children and Young People) - Develop a video around the Priorities and Attribute of a Good Parent to get message across to a wider audience - Invite CiCC to input into themed Corporate Parenting Panel meetings around the Priorities - in person or by video
+Outcome 2: Children and young people in care, care leavers and families feel listened to, involved and understand what is happening to them Taking action Measures Using creative communication tools in Have Your Say our work with younger children and results to: those who find it harder to communicate - "Do you (e.g. children and young people with understand the disabilities and Separated Migrant plan to see your Children and Young People) family?"
+Develop a video around the Priorities and "Thinking about Attribute of a Good Parent to get your care, do you message across to a wider audience feel listened to?"
+Invite CiCC to input into themed - Question on Corporate Parenting Panel meetings understanding around the Priorities - in person or by care plan video Number of meetings in a year